bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 <!--TODO: Provide details on announcement process/location-->

 In order to expedite bug support, we may periodically push new Docker images to DockerHub as well as update this repository.
-Whenever such an update is announced, please run `git pull` in this directory (you might wish to move [submission-inputs](./submission-inputs) and update execution paths appropriately.
+Whenever such an update is announced, please run `git pull` in this directory (you might wish to move [submission-inputs](./submission-inputs) and update execution paths appropriately).
 We will also update the docker image to the latest for running the simulation locally.
 * As of 04/25/2020, the latest docker image `0.0.3-noacc-SNAPSHOT` is updated for no accessibility analysis, please run `docker pull beammodel/beam-competition:0.0.3-noacc-SNAPSHOT` (for sioux faux) or `docker pull beammodel/beam-competition:0.0.4.2-SNAPSHOT` (for sf_light) to ensure the image is up-to-date as well. <br>
     * If you are using the scripts in `/utilities`, you can directly change the parameter for the latest Docker image in `competition_executor.py`.